RS-ins/Reinsurance-Layer-Pricing-Engine/README.md

 ## Quick Start Example

 The following example prices a 1M xs 1M Excess-of-Loss layer using a Poisson frequency model and a Lognormal severity model over 100,000 simulated accident years.

+For a full step-by-step walkthrough with explanations, see the notebooks in the `notebooks/` folder.
+The quick start below runs the complete pipeline in a single script.

 ```python
 from reinsure_pricing.frequency import PoissonFrequency